The IVF Timeline: How Long Does it Take?

 How Long Does IVF Take?
 The Bottom Line

-• Ovarian Stimulation: Day 1 through Day 9 –11
+• Ovarian stimulation: Day 1 through Day 9–11

-• Egg Retrieval: Day 11-12
+• Egg retrieval: Day 11–12

 • Embryology: Day 11–17

-• Embryo Transfer: Day 17
+• Embryo transfer: Day 17

 When using a frozen embryo transfer technique, this timeline can be extended by 4–6 weeks.

-It’s important to remember that every person is unique and may experience alterations to their IVF timeline.
-If you’re new to the IVF journey and looking for expert guides to lead you on your path to parenthood, feel free to schedule a consultation with one of our fertility specialists.
+It’s important to remember that every person is unique and may experience changes to their IVF timeline.
+If you’re new to IVF and want expert guidance, feel free to